-Sometimes we all need a bit of peace.
+Sometimes, we all need a bit of peace.
 If you use your headphones daily for commuting or while in the office, you may want something that will do a good job of blocking background noise.
 In the past, you needed large over-ears to get good active noise cancelling (ANC), but now even small and portable in-ears or earbuds have impressive noise cancelling features.
 You can also passively achieve great isolation with some in-ear headphones that don't feature ANC due to them physically blocking your ear canals.

-If you're looking for a premium product with a less hefty price tag, consider the Apple AirPods Pro (2nd generation) Truly Wireless.
-These earbuds are usually less expensive than the Bose QuietComfort Earbuds II Truly Wireless and have been on sale lately.
+If you're looking for a premium product with a lower price tag, consider the Apple AirPods Pro (2nd generation) Truly Wireless.
+These earbuds are usually less expensive than the Bose QuietComfort Ultra Earbuds Truly Wireless and have been on sale lately.
 Although their ANC system isn't quite as powerful as the Bose's in reducing ambient noise like bus engines or office chatter, they still deliver an excellent overall performance worth considering.

 Thanks to their adaptive EQ, they have a warm sound profile well-suited for genres like folk and jazz.
-They lack any sound customization features, so if that's important to you, you'll want to check out the Sennheiser MOMENTUM True Wireless 3, which have a companion app with an EQ and presets.
+They lack any sound customization features, so if that's important to you, you'll want to check out the Sennheiser MOMENTUM True Wireless 3, which have a companion app with an EQ and presets at a similar price point.
 Their ANC performance is comparable, but they're bulkier and less comfortable.

-The Google Pixel Buds Pro Truly Wireless are the best wireless noise cancelling earbuds at the mid-range price point we've tested.
-These buds have a similar noise isolation performance to the Apple AirPods Pro (2nd generation) Truly Wireless and can easily cut down sounds like the rumbles from plane engines and chatty coworkers.
-Whether you're on a long trip or commuting to work, they also last over seven hours with the ANC on, and you can top them up, thanks to the nearly two charges included in their case.
+The Google Pixel Buds Pro Truly Wireless are the best mid-range noise cancelling buds we've tested.
+They don't have the same premium build quality as the Apple AirPods Pro (2nd generation) Truly Wireless, and they aren't as stable or comfortable for most.
+They have a similar noise isolation performance and can easily cut down sounds like the rumbles from plane engines and chatty coworkers.
+They also last over seven hours with the ANC on, and you can top them up, thanks to the nearly two charges in their case.

 However, if comfort is a top priority, you'll want to consider the Sony LinkBuds S Truly Wireless instead.
 Their smaller, more lightweight design ensures you can wear them for long periods without experiencing fatigue.
 Their ANC also offers excellent overall performance, but it doesn't block out as much of the low rumble of car engines as the Google headphones.

 These well-built buds have a warm sound profile that you can customize via the graphic EQ and presets in their companion app.
 They also last over eight hours continuously, which will get you through long days on the go, and their carrying case holds an extra four charges.
 Unfortunately, if you need to make calls, the integrated mic does a poor job of capturing speech clearly, so your voice sounds distant and sharp, which isn't very pleasant for the caller on the line.

-Our recommendations above are what we think are currently the best in-ear noise cancelling headphones and earbuds for most people to buy.
+Our recommendations above are what we think are currently the best noise cancelling earbuds for most people to buy.
 We factor in the price (cheaper headphones win over pricier ones if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).

 If you would like to choose for yourself, here is the list of all our reviews for noise cancelling earbuds and in-ears.
 Be careful not to get caught up in the details.
 There are no perfect headphones.
 Personal taste, preference, and listening habits will matter more in your selection.